project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/content_checklist_configuration.md

 When configuration is done at a channel level, it overrides instance level configuration.

-<b>Note</b>: Configurations are set internally, users can override default configuration to customize checklists for organiational requirements.
+<b>Note</b>: Configurations are set internally, users can override default configuration to customize checklists for organizational requirements.

 Different configuration can be defined differently for the following content types:
 * Course